HariHaran9209/Search-Mash/README.md

-# Search Mash 2
+# Search Mash - Prototype

-A modern web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that provides powerful search functionality and a sleek user interface.
+A modern web application prototype built with the MERN stack (MongoDB, Express.js, React.js, Node.js) showcasing the potential for a full-featured search platform with a sleek user interface.

+## 🎯 Project Overview

+This is a prototype/model website developed to demonstrate technical capabilities and potential features for a client.
+The current version includes core functionality with room for extensive expansion based on client requirements.

-## 🚀 Features
+## 🚀 Current Features

 - Modern and responsive user interface
 - Real-time search functionality